Kartel-ai/ComfyUI-8iPlayer/README.md

 *   **Load/Playback Fails:**
     *   Verify MPD/HDR URL is correct and accessible (check CORS).
     *   Check browser console (F12) for errors.
-    *   Try clicking "Load MPD" again.
+    *   **If the hologram doesn't load, try clicking "Load MPD" again.** Sometimes a second click is needed for proper initialization.
 *   **Viewer Black:** Check console; ensure WebGL is enabled in your browser.
 *   **Performance:** High `frame_count`, large HDRs, and shadows can be demanding.